Schoolhouse Rock!: Original series

+By 1974, the name Schoolhouse Rock! was used for the series as a whole.
 A third season, America Rock, began production at the same time as Grammar Rock.
 It aired in 1975 and 1976, timed to coincide with the United States Bicentennial, and had music videos covering the structure of the United States government (such as "I'm Just a Bill") along with important moments in American history (examples include "The Preamble" and "Mother Necessity").

 A fourth series, titled "Science Rock," followed in 1978 and 1979, and included a broad range of science-related topics.
 The first video of this season, "A Victim of Gravity," parodied elements of the hit film Grease and featured a rare guest appearance from a pop band, with recently reunited doo-wop group the Tokens providing the vocals.
 In addition to episodes describing the human body's anatomical systems (the nervous, circulatory, skeletal and digestive systems each received a music video), episodes describing physical sciences such as astronomy, meteorology and electricity were also included, as was "The Energy Blues," an environmentalism-themed video.

 A fifth follow-up series, titled "Scooter Computer and Mr. Chips," featuring the titular characters (the only music videos in the series to feature any recurring characters), premiered in the early 1980s and comprised just four segments about home computer technology, then just emerging onto the scene.
-As the references and depictions became quickly outdated, due to the rapid advance of technology, these segments stopped airing after 1985 and were not released on home video until the 30th anniversary DVD in 2002.
+ABC pulled Schoolhouse Rock! as a whole off the air in August 1985 in favor of fitness show ABC Funfit.

 1990s

-After leaving the airwaves in 1985, the original team reunited to produce two more Grammar Rock segments ("Busy Prepositions" and "The Tale of Mr. Morton") for television in 1993 with J. J. Sedelmaier Productions, Inc. This was followed in 1995 by a new series, "Money Rock," which discussed themes related to money management on both the personal and governmental scale.
+The popularity of Schoolhouse Rock! led to an effort to get the show back on the air by student Jennifer Wood in 1991.
+This eventually happened in 1993 and it came with new content; the original team reunited to produce two more Grammar Rock segments ("Busy Prepositions" and "The Tale of Mr. Morton") for television with J. J. Sedelmaier Productions, Inc. This was followed in 1995 by a new series, "Money Rock," which discussed themes related to money management on both the personal and governmental scale.
 Episodes from the new series aired in rotation with the original segments from 1993 to 1996.

 The Walt Disney Company acquired Schoolhouse Rock in 1996 along with its acquisition of ABC owner Capital Cities/ABC Inc.; Schoolhouse Rock was one of only two non-Disney children's shows (The Bugs Bunny and Tweety Show being the other) to continue airing (albeit in reruns) after the transition to One Saturday Morning.
 The series as a whole (after 27 years, shortly before the show's 30th anniversary) ceased airing on television in 2000, with newer episodes being released directly to home video.
 However, reruns occasionally aired on Toon Disney's Big Movie Show block in 2004, but were soon removed from the schedule.